microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-guide-id.md

 Every bot has a corresponding App registration.

-*Apps are sometimes referred to as "MSA Apps" or "MSA/AAD Apps" although we are beginning to drop the MSA and AAD names as the Identity team is simply calling them "apps."
-However, some protocol elements will likely refer to them as "MSA Apps" in perpetuity.*
+NOTE: Apps are sometimes referred to as "MSA Apps" or "MSA/AAD Apps" although we are beginning to drop the MSA and AAD names as the Identity team is simply calling them "apps."
+However, some protocol elements will likely refer to them as "MSA Apps" in perpetuity.

 Example: `"msaAppId": "353826a6-4557-45f8-8d88-6aa0526b8f77"`